koalacoding/yoBlog/README.md

 Blog interface coded in PHP.

 ## To do
-1. In show_blog.php cut a post if it is too long.
-2. Add restrictions to the username, password and email choices when registering.
+1. Add restrictions to the username, password and email choices when registering.
-3. Program a comment interface for every blog entry.
+2. Program a comment interface for every blog entry.

 ## To commit